 The beauty retailer, Sephora, has become the king of omnichannel personalization.
 The Sephora to Go mobile app is centered around providing shoppers with a mobile experience that is tailored to their needs.
-It offers exclusive in-app promotions; a virtual try-on feature; inspiring content, tips and tutorials; push notifications for targeted messages; and lets users scan products to access more information while keeping record of scanned items and past purchases.
+It offers exclusive in-app promotions; a virtual try-on feature; inspiring content, tips, and tutorials; push notifications for targeted messages, and lets users scan products to access more information while keeping a record of scanned items and past purchases.

 Other brands such as L’Oreal or Benefit Cosmetics are also introducing Augmented Reality for virtual try-on features to their apps.
 As the VP of Sephora’s Innovation Lab assures, it helps boost the customer’s confidence when they know how to use it or have extra information about the product.
 When executed properly, it can be a key element in the path to purchase decision.

 Today’s millennial customers are all about the experience.
 It’s important not to ignore this and create engaging, tangible in-store encounters.